Sprint Airave page with Getting Started Guide, User Guide, Tutorials and FAQ's.

 I'm stuck having to use an Airave in my apartment because ever since my landlord moved in downstairs and did major renovations, we've not been able to get much if any Sprint signal up here.
 I hate it because it's 3G only.
 Is there any chance Sprint will get it together and offer an LTE Airave?
 I'm guessing not, but it would be cool if they did.

-Marcelo Claure, Town Hall Meetings, New Family Share Pack Plan, Unlimited Individual Plan, Discussion ThreadMaybe roaming.
-But yeah zero spectrum since att is very very limited Sent from my iPhone using Tapatalk
+Marcelo Claure, Town Hall Meetings, New Family Share Pack Plan, Unlimited Individual Plan, Discussion ThreadWell I hope something can replace them.
+Because I never pay up to see stuff like that if it can be offered for free.
+Sent from my GM1917 using Tapatalk

 No registered users viewing this page.